-It is just too easy to take each piece of advice or news at face value and avoid spending the time doing research on their own.
+It is just too easy to take each piece of advice or news at face value and avoid spending time doing research on their own.

-This especially true in the case of conglomerates such as GE where there are many different independently operating units that each contribute to the company as a whole (which is one of the reasons why this specific company was used as the feature in the article).
+This is especially true in the case of conglomerates such as GE where there are many different independently operating units that each contribute to the company as a whole (which is one of the reasons why this specific company was used as the feature in the article).

-Simply because one unit in particular is struggling, the rest of the units may be operating at optimal efficiency but the focus is always going to be on the bad news.
+Simply because one unit, in particular, is struggling, the rest of the units may be operating at optimal efficiency but the focus is always going to be on the bad news.

 This causes problems when the information available only concentrates on the negative, giving the impression that the company as a whole is doing poorly.

-That in turn leads to a sell-off of the stock leading to a severe under-valuation, similar to the way the opposite happens with unnaturally positive coverage and its cause of artificially inflated pricing.
+That, in turn, leads to a sell-off of the stock leading to a severe under-valuation, similar to the way the opposite happens with unnaturally positive coverage and its cause of artificially inflated pricing.

-The article further expands upon this issue in depth regarding the valuation of the parts versus the valuation of the whole regarding companies with multiple divisions.
+The article further expands upon this issue in-depth regarding the valuation of the parts versus the valuation of the whole regarding companies with multiple divisions.

 This trend is further evidenced when one particular company releases negative news and as a result, an entire sector is dragged down.